Learning Multi-Agent Coordination through Connectivity-driven Communication: Experimental results

 \subsection{Environments}

 The performance of CDC has been assessed in four different environments.
 Three of them are commonly used swarm robotic benchmarks: \emph{Navigation Control}, \emph{Formation Control} and \emph{Line Control} \cite{mesbahi2010graph,balch1998behavior,agarwal2019learning}.
 A fourth one, \emph{Pack Control}, has been added to study a more challenging task.
-All the environments have been tested using the Multi-Agent Particle Environment \cite{lowe2017multi,mordatch2017emergence}, which allows agents to move around in two-dimensional spaces with discretised action spaces.
-In \emph{Navigation Control} the agents must move closer to all landmarks whilst avoiding collisions; in \emph{Formation Control} and \emph{Line Control} they must navigate in order to form a polygonal geometric shape centred around the landmark and position themselves along the straight line connecting the two landmarks, respectively; in \emph{Dynamic Pack Control}, workers need to follow the leaders to occupy a landmark and then move to a different location.
-Further details are given in the Appendix, Section \ref{sec:supp_envs}.
+All the environments have been tested using the Multi-Agent Particle Environment \cite{lowe2017multi,mordatch2017emergence}, which allows agents to move around in two-dimensional spaces with discretised action spaces. { In \emph{Navigation Control} there are $ N $ agents and $ N $ fixed landmarks.
+The agents must move closer to all landmarks whilst avoiding collisions.
+Landmarks are not assigned to particular agents, and the agents are rewarded for minimizing the distances between their positions and the landmarks' positions.
+Each agent can observe the position of all the landmarks and other agents.
+In \emph{Formation Control} there are $ N $ agents and only one landmark.
+In this scenario, the agents must navigate in order to form a polygonal geometric shape, whose shape is defined by the $N$ agents, and centred around the landmark.
+The agents' objective is to minimize the distances between their locations and the positions required to form the expected shape.
+Each agent can observe the landmark only. \emph{Line Control} is very similar to \emph{Formation Control} with the difference that the agents must navigate in order to position themselves along the straight line connecting the two landmarks.
+Finally in \emph{Dynamic Pack Control} there are $ N $ agents, of which two are leaders and $ N-2$ are members, and one landmark.
+The objective of this task is to simulate a pack behaviour, where agents have to navigate to reach the landmark.
+Once a landmark is occupied, it moves to a different location.
+The landmark location is accessible only to the leaders, while the members are blind, i.e. they can only see their current location.
+Typical agent configurations arising from each environment we use here are reported in Figure \ref{fig:environments}.